-Travel In Chiang Mai: Tours, Car Hire, by Elephant
+Travel In Chiang Mai: Tours, Car Hire, Hotels

 Among the delightful aspects of Chiang Mai are its many modes of travel.
 In a previous blog, we shared how to get to Chiang Mai by plane, train, bus, songthaew, and taxi.
 Here we explain travel options within our lovely Rose of the North.